Blu3Ph4ntom/port0/README.md

 No ports.
 Just names.

-port0 auto-assigns a free port, injects `PORT` into your process, and reverse-proxies HTTP traffic on port 80 to a short hostname (for example `project.localhost`, `project.web`, `project.local`).
+port0 auto-assigns a free port, injects `PORT` into your process, and reverse-proxies HTTP traffic on port 80 to a short hostname
+(for example, `project.localhost` (always works), `project.web` (works with one-time setup), `project.local` (same as .web, but some systems might fail due to mDNS conflicts )).
 Use `localhost` for zero-config.

 ---